blynkkk/blynkkk.github.io/Sharing.md

 #Sharing
 Blynk offers two types of sharing your amazing projects with other people:
 - **Share access to your hardware.** Think about giving someone an App for your Project.
 They can't modify, but can control and see what's there
-- **Share your Project configuration.** Others will get a clone of your project by scanning a given QR link, but they don't have an access to your hardware.
-Great for tutorials, instructables, etc.
+- **Share your Project configuration.** Others will get a clone of your project by scanning a given QR link, but they won't be able to control your hardware.
+It's great for tutorials, instructables, etc.

 ## Shared access to your hardware
 Imagine giving someone an App to control your Project.